fsvreddit/modqueue-tools/README.md

 [Example analytics page](https://www.reddit.com/r/fsvapps/wiki/modqueue-tools/examplestats) - note this will not render properly in the Reddit mobile app.

 The app will only report on queue activity after the app is installed, so to get the best out of the analytics you will need to wait a few days.
+The analytics page updates once a day, shortly after midnight UTC.

 ## Alerting